Hesperocyparis macrocarpa

-Hesperocyparis macrocarpa is a coniferous tree.
-It is commonly known as the Monterey cypress and is one of several species of cypress trees endemic to California.
+Hesperocyparis macrocarpa also known as Cupressus macrocarpa, or the Monterey cypress is a coniferous tree, and is one of several species of cypress trees native to California.

 The Monterey cypress is found naturally only on the Central Coast of California.
-The natural distributional range of the species during modern times is confined to two small relict populations near Carmel, California, at Cypress Point in Pebble Beach and at Point Lobos.
+Due to being a glacial relict, the natural distributional range of the species during modern times is confined to two small relict populations near Carmel, California, at Cypress Point in Pebble Beach and at Point Lobos.
 Historically during the peak of the last ice age, Monterey cypress would have likely comprised a much larger forest that extended much further north and south.

 Description

 Hesperocyparis macrocarpa is a medium-sized coniferous evergreen tree, which often becomes irregular and flat-topped as a result of the strong winds that are typical of its native area.
 It grows to heights of up to 40 meters (133 feet) in perfect growing conditions, and its trunk diameter can reach 2.5 meters (over 8 feet).
 The foliage grows in dense sprays which are bright green in color and release a deep lemony aroma when crushed.
 The leaves are scale-like, 2–5 mm long, and produced on rounded (not flattened) shoots; seedlings up to a year old have needle-like leaves 4–8 mm long.

 The seed cones are globose to oblong, 20–40 mm long, with 6–14 scales, green at first, maturing brown about 20–24 months after pollination.
 The pollen cones are 3–5 mm long, and release their pollen in late winter or early spring.
-The Latin specific epithet macrocarpa means "with large fruit".
+The specific epithet macrocarpa (from Greek) means "with large fruit".

 Because of the large trunk size some trees develop, people have assumed that individual H. macrocarpa trees may be up to 2,000 years old.
 However, the longest-lived report based on physical evidence is only 284 years old.
 The renowned Californian botanist Willis Linn Jepson wrote that "the advertisement of [C. macrocarpa trees] in seaside literature as 1,000 to 2,000 years old does not ... rest upon any actual data, and probably represents a desire to minister to a popular craving for superlatives".
 Few trees survive beyond 100 years.
 As a counterpoint to this, many of the earliest introductions of the species into New Zealand around 1860 still survive and the major cause of mortality of these cultivated specimens is felling.
 One such example is the 160 year old St. Barnabas Church tree in Stoke, Nelson, New Zealand.